olegakbarov/cljs-dnd/README.md

 Idiomatic drag-and-drop for ClojureScript applications with React rendering.

-# This is very much vork in progress.
+# This is very much work in progress.
 I'm figuring this out...

 # Entities: